Salehcodes/SaaS-ezgrading-backend/README.md

 - 📝 **Customizable Grading**
   Support for different exam formats—teachers can map answers to any question, and the system adjusts accordingly.

+- 🔐 **Secure Authentication with Auth0**
+  **Auth0** is integrated for secure user authentication.
+Teachers can sign in to the platform securely using their preferred login methods (Google, Facebook, etc.).

 ---

 ## 🔧 Tech Stack